Bentseeni/visual-analyser/README.md

 ## Running the model
  The script works on images, or video.
 Don't forget to set the IoU (Intersection over Union) and confidence thresholds.

+ IoU and confidence should be values between 0 and 1.
+If you're not getting enough recognitions, try raising the confidence threshold.
+ If you're getting many false positives, try lowering the confidence threshold.

+ If you're having problems with overlapping objects or recognitions, try adjusting the IoU threshold.
 ### Usage
 Click on "Open file" to choose the video file or image file(s) you want to process.
 You can analyse only one video at a time, but you can run the analysis on multiple images at once.

 Click on "Save location" to choose the folder where the analysed files will be saved.

 Click on "Analyse" to start the analysis.
 If you want to END the analysis of a video at any time, press 'q'.
+Whatever was processed until then will still be saved.

 The analysed file will simply have the name of the original file with '_analysed' added to the name.
 This means running the analysis on the same file with different settings will overwrite earlier analyses of the same file if you choose to save in the same folder.